kvietmeier/Terraform/vastdata/cluster_config/README.md

 - Add PGP key for S3

 ####  Database
-- Crerated when you add "DATABASE" to an S3 View - named after the bucket
+- Created when you add "DATABASE" to an S3 View - named after the bucket

 ####  DNS
 Defines a VAST DNS server for the VAST cluster, using the `busab.org` domain suffix and specified VIP address.